When your big dream is to become a triathlete at any age, the weather and outdoor temperatures will become foremost in your mind.

-1. Dress for the weather
+1. Dress for the weather.

-2. Hydrate, hydrate and hydrate
+2. Hydrate, hydrate, and hydrate.

-3. Pick the right time of day
+3. Pick the right time of day.

-4. Start off slow
+4. Start off slow.

 You’ll notice that you will start sweating earlier, which is a sign your body is adapting.
 More sweat means you cool off faster, so that’s a good thing!

-8. Know the signs
+8. Know trouble signs.

-If you are feeling any of these coming on stop and check in with your self:
+Hot weather will raise your body core temperature so keep an eye on heat exhaustion side effects.
+If you are feeling any of these coming on stop and check in with yourself:

 √ Unexpected muscle cramps

-- Nausea or vomiting
+√ Nausea or vomiting

-- Cool, moist skin
+√ Cool, moist skin

 Watching for these signs will help avoid the more serious heat stroke issues.
 Don’t mess around with heat stroke and if you are feeling these symptoms, find help.

-- No sweating with dry, hot skin
+√ No sweating with dry, hot skin

-- Weak pulse that is very fast
+√ Weak pulse that is very fast

-- Body temperature over 105°F
+√ Body temperature over 105°F